ccleberg/cmc.pub/content/blog/2023-10-11-self-hosting-authelia.md

 sudo docker-compose up -d
 ```

-After the first start, the container will automatically exit and require
+After the first start, the container will automatically exit and require you to
-you to modify the app\'s configuration files before continuing.
-Read on
-to learn more.
+modify the app's configuration files before continuing.
+Read on to learn more.

 ## Authelia Configuration

-To configure Authelia before we restart the container, we need to open
+To configure Authelia before we restart the container, we need to open the
-the `config` directory and modify the files.
-Start by editing
+`config` directory and modify the files.
+Start by editing the
-the `configuration.yml` file, where all of Authelia\'s
-settings are stored.
+`configuration.yml` file, where all of Authelia's settings are stored.

-My personal preference is to copy the original configuration file to a
+My personal preference is to copy the original configuration file to a backup
-backup file and edit a fresh copy.
+file and edit a fresh copy.

 ```sh
 sudo cp ~/authelia/config/configuration.yml ~/authelia/config/configuration.yml.bk
 sudo nano ~/authelia/config/configuration.yml
 ```

-Within the blank `configuration.yml` file, paste the
+Within the blank `configuration.yml` file, paste the following information.
+You
-following information.
-You will need to make quite a few updates, so be
+will need to make quite a few updates, so be sure to read each line carefully
-sure to read each line carefully and modify as necessary.
+and modify as necessary.

 The major required changes are:

--   Any instances of `example.com` should be replaced by your
+- Any instances of `example.com` should be replaced by your domain.
-    domain.
--   `jwt_secret` - Use the `pwgen 40 1` command to
-    generate a secret for yourself.
+- `jwt_secret` - Use the `pwgen 40 1` command to generate a secret for yourself.
--   `access_control` - Set the Authelia domain to bypass
+- `access_control` - Set the Authelia domain to bypass here, as well as any
-    here, as well as any subdomains you want to protect.
+  subdomains you want to protect.
--   `session` \> `secret` - Use the
-    `pwgen 40 1` command to generate a secret for yourself.
+- `session` > `secret` - Use the `pwgen 40 1` command to generate a secret for
+  yourself.
--   `regulation` - Set the variables here to restrict login
-    attempts and bans.
+- `regulation` - Set the variables here to restrict login attempts and bans.
--   `storage` \> `encryption_key` - Use the
+- `storage` > `encryption_key` - Use the `pwgen 40 1` command to generate a
-    `pwgen 40 1` command to generate a secret for yourself.
+  secret for yourself.
--   `smtp` - If you have access to an SMTP service, set up
+- `smtp` - If you have access to an SMTP service, set up the information here to
-    the information here to active outgoing emails.
+  active outgoing emails.

 ``` yml
 # yamllint disable rule:comments-indentation